Shopping cart

 145 g Mascarpone

-1. Heat the puree with the sugar to 60C.
-Add the gelatin mass and cool to 35C.
+1. Heat purée with sugar to 60°C. Add bloomed gelatin and cool to 35°C.

 RASPBERRY CHOUX FONDANT

-1. Melt the cocoa butter at 50C.
-Melt the fondant and glucose at 50C.
-Color the fondant and glucose.
+1. Melt cocoa butter at 50°C. Melt fondant and glucose at 50°C and color the mixture.

 ASSEMBLY